Home » Horticulture » Green Thumb Gardening – Winter Vegetable Series 2024 – Closed

 ***All classes are recorded and available to registrants as videos after the event except the Vegetable Diseases course.***

-You can register for classes as a package for a slight discount, or choose selected classes for a slightly higher cost.
+You may register for classes as a package for a slight discount, or choose selected classes for a slightly higher cost.
 In cases of financial need, a limited number of scholarships are available.
 Contact Lisa Johnson at Johnson.lisa@danecounty.gov for more information.